Mativve/COVID-19-Info-stats/README.md

 * Global Statistics
 * List of the most infected country
 * List of the least infected country
-* Statistics for a single country
+* Statistics for a single country (zoomable)
+* Highlighted country on map
 * Light and dark version
 * Country search engine
 * Eye protection - experimental